“Are there really no cost work-at-home jobs?”

 If that is the case, why do so many people have trouble finding jobs?
 I believe it’s because most people look for the wrong types of work in the wrong places.
 If you use a search engine to find “typing jobs” or “home based data entry” you’re more likely to find scams and deceptive work-at-home schemes than legitimate jobs.

-Second, I think many people believe they’ll find a legit job, and submit their name and email to start working, but that doesn’t occur in jobs.
-You can’t sign up for a work-at-home job, any more than you can sign-up for a traditional job.
+Second, I think many people believe they’ll find a legit job, and submit their name and email to start working, but that doesn’t work.
+You can’t sign up for a work-at-home job any more than you can sign-up for a traditional job.
 Work-at-home jobs require skills and experience, just like regular jobs do.

 The best way to find free work-at-home jobs is to:

 Flexjobs: If you’re serious about getting a work-at-home job, Flexjobs is the place to go.
-It’s not free, but it screens jobs so you don’t have to weed through scams and biz ops, offers job hunting and resume tips and whole lot more.
+It’s not free, but it screens jobs so you don’t have to weed through scams and biz ops.
+Plus it offers job hunting and resume tips and whole lot more.
 Check out WAHS’s review of Flexjobs

 Indeed.com – Lots of work-at-home jobs and Free to use.
 But you need to know how to screen jobs to avoid scams and biz ops.